LovesTha/LovesTha.github.io/_posts/2015-09-07-edric-token-master.markdown

 [3].
 After coming third in the previous league I wanted to play a couple of new decks in this league.

-I'd been thinking about a deck centered around tokens.
+I'd been thinking about a deck centred around tokens.
 Looking through a list of [token ideas for commander][4] I decided that [Edric, Spymaster of Trest][5] was my immediate favourite.
 Every time I've stumbled on Edric has made me think about building a deck with him.